Apicurio/apicurio.github.io/_posts/2025-10-27-custom-artifact-types.md

 # The Solution: Custom Artifact Types Configuration

 The new custom artifact types feature allows you to configure Registry to support additional artifact types by providing a JSON configuration file at deployment time.
-You can implement the (optional) type-specific logic in three different ways:
+You can implement the (optional) type-specific logic in two different ways:

 1. **Java classes** - Implement Java interfaces for maximum performance (**requires a custom build of Registry**)
-2. **JavaScript/TypeScript** - Write scripts for easier development and portability
-3. **Webhooks** - Deploy HTTP endpoints for ultimate flexibility and language independence
+2. **Webhooks** - Deploy HTTP endpoints for ultimate flexibility and language independence

 Let's explore how this works.